Luce-Org/.github/profile/README.md

 ## What is Lucebox

 Lucebox is a 9.56L aluminum box that runs frontier open models locally at speeds people thought needed cloud GPUs.
-Inside: an RTX 3090 (24GB GDDR6X) paired with an AMD Ryzen AI MAX+ 395 APU (128GB unified LPDDR5X), 2TB NVMe, Corsair 750W 80+ Gold.
+Inside: an RTX 3090 (24GB GDDR6X) paired with an AMD Ryzen AI MAX+ 395 APU (128GB unified LPDDR5X), 2TB NVMe, Corsair 1000W 80+ Gold.
 Outside: a single power cable and an OpenAI/Anthropic-compatible endpoint reachable from Claude Code, Codex, OpenCode, Hermes, OpenClaw, Open WebUI, and Ollama in roughly one minute from unboxing.

-The speed comes from this org. **lucebox-hub** is the open inference engine: custom CUDA kernels, speculative decoding (DFlash), speculative prefill compression (PFlash), and persistent megakernels.
+The speed comes from this org. **lucebox** is the open inference engine: custom CUDA kernels, speculative decoding (DFlash), speculative prefill compression (PFlash), and persistent megakernels.
 It runs on any RTX 30/40/50, on Strix Halo, and on Radeon 7900 XTX, not just on our hardware.

 ## Why local

 * **Privacy.** Prompts and weights never leave the device.
 Default-fit for legal, medical, finance, and any team where the data is the moat.
-* **Cost.** $4,900 once, then zero per token.
+* **Cost.** $5,499 once, then zero per token.
 Replaces $200 to $2,000 per month in cloud API spend for sustained agent workloads.
 * **Throughput.** Up to 207 tok/s on Qwen3.5-27B and 134 tok/s at 128K context, matching or beating cloud latency on a desk.
 * **Open.** Apache 2.0 inference stack, GGUF models, no vendor lock-in.